Declaration of Independence of the Turkish Republic of Northern Cyprus: Background

 Prior to 1960, the island of Cyprus was a British colony, having been taken from the Ottoman Empire during the First World War.
 The London and Zurich Agreements of 1959 provided for a constitution for an independent Cyprus which divided the population into ethnic-based communities, in which the President would be elected by Greek Cypriots and the Vice President elected by Turkish Cypriots.
 There would also be a national legislature called the House of Representatives to which the Greek and Turkish Cypriots would elect their own representatives, and a 10-member Council of Ministers of which 3 members would be Turkish Cypriots.

 The Treaty of Guarantee, signed in 1960 by Cyprus, Greece, Turkey and the United Kingdom, banned Cyprus from entering into any political or economic union with another state.
 It also required the other signatories to guarantee Cypriot independence and territorial integrity, and to this end allowed the guarantor powers to take unilateral action to uphold the status quo in Cyprus.
 The treaty also allowed the United Kingdom to retain sovereignty over its military bases on the island.

 By 1963, the constitutional framework began to fall apart when the legislature split along communal lines and became deadlocked.
 Greek-Cypriot President Makarios III proposed constitutional amendments to end the deadlock, which were strongly opposed by the Turkish-Cypriot leadership and the government of Turkey.
 The Turkish-Cypriot members consequently withdrew from the Council of Ministers, the House of Representatives and the civil service.
 President Makarios refused any solutions that would result in the partition of Cyprus.

-In July 1974, a coup d'etat backed by the military dictatorship in Greece overthrew President Makarios and installed Nikos Sampson as president, declaring their intention to form a political union with Greece.
+In July 1974, a coup d'état backed by the military dictatorship in Greece overthrew President Makarios and installed Nikos Sampson as president, declaring their intention to form a political union with Greece.
 Turkey, claiming to be exercising its right to unilateral intervention under the Treaty of Guarantee, then invaded the island in two stages beginning on 20 July 1974.
 By August 1974 the northern part of the island - including the northern half of the capital, Nicosia - were under Turkish occupation.
 The United Nations Buffer Zone in Cyprus was established along the ceasefire line.

 The Autonomous Turkish Cypriot Administration was created on 1 October 1974, and on 13 February 1975 the Turkish Federated State of Cyprus was declared.
 It was intended for this declaration to be the first step towards a federated Turkish Cypriot state, and that the Greek Cypriots would eventually declare their own federated state within a newly unified Cyprus.
 The declaration however was rejected by the Republic of Cyprus and the United Nations, although it was not regarded as a declaration of independence.
 The goal of a federated Turkish Cypriot state was abandoned after eight years of failed negotiations, resulting in the 1983 declaration of independence.